Artaxerxes III: Later years

-In late August/late September 338 BC, the court eunuch and chiliarch (hazahrapatish) Bagoas orchestrated the poisoning and subsequent death of Artaxerxes III through the latters own physician.
+In late August/late September 338 BC, the court eunuch and chiliarch (hazahrapatish) Bagoas orchestrated the poisoning and subsequent death of Artaxerxes III through the latter's own physician.
 Artaxerxes III's early death proved to be a problematic issue for Persia, and may have played a role in the weakening of the country.
 The majority of Artaxerxes III's sons, with the exception of Arses and Bisthanes, were also murdered by Bagoas.
 Bagoas, acting as kingmaker, put the young Arses (Artaxerxes IV) on the throne.

 Legacy

 Historically, kings of the Achaemenid Empire were followers of Zoroaster or heavily influenced by Zoroastrian ideology.
 The reign of Artaxerxes II saw a revival of the cult of Anahita and Mithra, when in his building inscriptions he invoked Ahura Mazda, Anahita and Mithra and even set up statues of his gods.
 Mithra and Anahita had until then been neglected by true Zoroastrians—they defied Zoroaster's command that God was to be represented only by the flames of a sacred fire.
 Artaxerxes III is thought to have rejected Anahita and worshipped only Ahuramazda and Mithra.
 An ambiguity in the cuneiform script of an inscription of Artaxerxes III at Persepolis suggests that he regarded the father and the son as one person, suggesting that the attributes of Ahuramazda were being transferred to Mithra.
 Strangely, Artaxerxes had ordered that statues of the goddess Anâhita be erected at Babylon, Damascus and Sardis, as well as at Susa, Ecbatana and Persepolis.

-Artaxerxes' name appears on silver coins (modeled on Athenian ones) issued while he was in Egypt.
+Artaxerxes's name appears on silver coins (modeled on Athenian ones) issued while he was in Egypt.
 The reverse bears an inscription in an Egyptian script, saying "Artaxerxes Pharaoh.
 Life, Prosperity, Wealth".

 In literature

-It is thought by some that the Book of Judith could have been originally based on Artaxerxes' campaign in Phoenicia, as Holofernes was the name of the brother of the Cappadocian satrap Ariarathes, the vassal of Artaxerxes.
+It is thought by some that the Book of Judith could have been originally based on Artaxerxes's campaign in Phoenicia, as Holofernes was the name of the brother of the Cappadocian satrap Ariarathes, the vassal of Artaxerxes.
 Bagoas, the general that finds Holofernes dead, was one of the generals of Artaxerxes during his campaign against Phoenicia and Egypt.

 Construction

 There is evidence for a renewed building policy at Persepolis, but some of the buildings were unfinished at the time of his death.
 Two of his buildings at Persepolis were the Hall of Thirty-Two Columns, the purpose of which is unknown, and the palace of Artaxerxes III.
 The unfinished Army Road and Unfinished Gate, which connected the Gate of All Nations and the One-hundred Column Hall, gave archaeologists an insight into the construction of Persepolis.
 In 341 BC, after Artaxerxes returned to Babylon from Egypt, he apparently proceeded to build a great Apadana whose description is present in the works of Diodorus Siculus.

 The Nebuchadnezzar II palace in Babylon was expanded during the reign of Artaxerxes III.
-Artaxerxes' tomb was cut into the mountain behind the Persepolis platform, next to his father's tomb.
+Artaxerxes's tomb was cut into the mountain behind the Persepolis platform, next to his father's tomb.